Kong/docs.konghq.com/app/gateway/2.8.x/plugin-development/custom-entities.md

 {% include_cached /md/enterprise/cassandra-deprecation.md %}

-While Kong's core migrations support both Postgres and Cassandra, custom plugins can choose to support either both of them or just one.
+While Kong's core migrations support both PostgreSQL and Cassandra, custom plugins can choose to support either both of them or just one.

 A migration file is a Lua file which returns a table with the following structure: